-1) Putting out fires.
 An unexpected phone call.
 A report that's necessary for a meeting that should have been printed yesterday.
 A missing file that should be on your desk.
-How much of your day was actually spent in crisis mode?
+How much of your day was spent in crisis mode?
 For most people, this is a negative category that drains their energy and interferes with their productivity.

-3) Doing planned tasks.
-This is the most positive use of time during your work day.
-You are in control and accomplishing what you intended to accomplish.
-Planned tasks can include phone calls, meetings with staff, even answering email—if these are tasks that you have put on your agenda.
+It is the most positive use of time during your workday.
+You are in control and accomplish what you intended to accomplish.
+Planned tasks can include phone calls, meetings with staff, even answering an email—if these are tasks that you have put on your agenda.

 A Week of Your Past Is the Key to the Future